syncfusion-content/maui-docs/MAUI/DateTimePicker/events.md

 ## Events in footer view

-In `SfDateTimePicker` footer view provides two events.
+The `SfDateTimePicker` footer view provides two events.
 These events are not applicable while the footer view is not visible.

  * [`OkButtonClicked`]
  * [`CancelButtonClicked`]